drubin/jk/docs/rfc/0000-import-from-images.md

 layers) to save people fetching redundant files.

-However, there's no dependency resolution machinery, and it may be difficult to co-opt that of NPM (if it were considered suitable).
+However, there's no dependency resolution machinery, and it may be fiddly to co-opt that of NPM (if it were considered suitable).

 So it comes down to: are the possibilities of using images sufficiently interesting to try using them in the way detailed here,